-The North Dakota Game and Fish Department reminds outdoor recreationists who celebrate the Fourth of July along the Missouri River or any other heavily-used recreational area to keep it clean by packing out all trash, including fireworks.
+The North Dakota Game and Fish Department reminds outdoor recreationists who celebrate the Fourth of July along any heavily-used recreational area to keep it clean by packing out all trash, including fireworks.

 The North Dakota Game and Fish Department reminds citizens that possession or use of fireworks on state wildlife management areas is prohibited.

 The primary objective of a wildlife management area is to enhance wildlife production, provide hunting and fishing opportunities, and offer other outdoor recreational and educational uses.
 Only activities that would not disrupt the intentions of how these areas are managed are encouraged, and a fireworks display is not compatible.

 The next guide and outfitter written examination is Aug.
 10 at 1 p.m. at the North Dakota Game and Fish Department office in Bismarck.
 The test is given periodically to anyone interested in becoming a hunting guide or outfitter in the state.